 And this is precisely the problem with monk fruit – it is largely unresearched.
 No meaningful human studies exist, nor have the effects on children or pregnancy been reviewed.

 Moreover, the few studies commissioned by monk fruit extract manufacturers have documented hardly any side effects, which is no great surprise.

 As with most plant foods, there is a possibility of allergy to monk fruit.

 Since monk fruit belongs to the cucurbit family, people who are allergic to cucurbits should be cautious.

-Digestion, Metabolism and Gut Health
+Digestion, Metabolism, and Gut Health

-A growing number of studies suggest that non-nutritive sweeteners, including natural variants such as monk fruit, can affect metabolism and the gut microbiome (Itkin et al. 201632).
+Many studies suggest that non-nutritive sweeteners, including natural variants such as monk fruit, can affect metabolism and the gut microbiome (Itkin et al. 201632).

 In this context, researchers identified the following effects (Pepino et al. 201533):

 - Calorie-free sweeteners interfere with learned responses that regulate glucose and energy homeostasis.

 - Natural sweeteners also alter the gut microbiome and induce glucose intolerance.